mvno/Okanshi/documentation/tutorial.md

 ## 7. Observers

-Observers are used to store Okanshi metrics, this can be in-memory or by sending it to a database.
+Observers are used to store Okanshi metrics, this can be in-memory or by sending it to a database or external system.
 An observer storing metrics in-memory is included in the Okanshi package.

-An observer to send metrics to InfluxDB is provided through another NuGet package called, Okanshi.InfluxDBObserver.
+In this chapter we cover how to write your own observers.
+In the next, we cover existing implementations for Splunk and InfluxDb.

 ### 7.1.
 Observer setup